 Rebecca Teeters joined the NEC Entrepreneurial Musicianship department faculty in 2014, teaching one of the sections of INT 351: The Entrepreneurial Musician.
-She is also NEC’s Assistant Dean of Students and Academic and International Student Advisor.
+She is also NEC’s Senior Associate Dean of Students.

 Rebecca Teeters is a soprano said to be a “moving performer worth watching.”
 A native of Oklahoma, Rebecca relocated to Boston in 2006 to begin her graduate studies at NEC.
 Since graduating, Rebecca continues to perform with companies within the greater Boston area.
 She has also been an active member of First Church in Boston’s professional ensemble since 2008.